ycarowr/UnityNetworkingAPI/README.md

 # Unity Networking API

-The repository contains a solution for networking in Unity made in pure C# without the Unity's built-in HLAPI components.
+The repository contains a solution for networking in Unity, it's made in pure C# without the usage of Unity's built-in HLAPI components.
 Please consider that this is a project made for learning purposes, so there are some limitations and a lot of room for further improvements.

 ### Objetives